 51 credits minimum are needed to graduate.
 At least 36 of these must be taken after the student enters the Ph.D. program.
 Within those 36 credits:

-- For students without a UW–Madison Curriculum & Instruction Research M.S., minimum of 18 must be new Curriculum & Instruction credits.
+- For students without a UW–Madison Curriculum & Instruction M.S., minimum of 18 must be new Curriculum & Instruction credits.
 For students with a UW–Madison Curriculum & Instruction Research M.S., a minimum of 12 must be new Curriculum & Instruction credits.
+CURRIC 990, CURRIC 999 and classes from the Qualitative Research Methodology in Education minor cannot be counted towards this requirement.

 - A minor (9–12 credits).